This is my third trip report about 2 weeks of traveling around Ukraine and Moldova.

 Money and budget for two weeks in Ukraine

 Should I bring some cash to Ukraine?
 Cash is king in underdeveloped countries.
-My experience in Romania and Bulgaria taught me, that there won’t be many opportunities to pay with debit card.
+My experience in Romania and Bulgaria taught me, that there won’t be many opportunities to pay with debit cards.

 Anyway, I brought about 400 EUR in cash with me.
 In the end, I spent only half of it.
 In Ukraine, Exchange points are almost at every corner so don’t worry.
 The chance of being scammed is quite small because Currency exchange is tightly regulated by the government.
 Just avoid exchanges near tourist spots and you will get fair rates.